3Tamao3/DBD-AFK-LEGION-FARMING/README.md

 Dead By Daylight script for legion!
 Just start the script and then start the game and selecet legion as killer and then you need to press F8 to start the script.
 If you want to stop press F8 again.

-Contact me for ideas Discord: Tamao#1430
+Contact me for ideas or issues Discord: Tamao#1430

 The script farmed me ~1mil Bloodpoints overnight and 9k Shards in two days